-Technology is fast pacing, and with the advent of various legal case management software, lawyers are not far behind.
-Even lawyers, who follow the traditional approach of pen and paper are in some ways dependent on technology for their communication and research purposes.
+Cybersecurity is an ever-present issue in the modern day.
+Legal technology is fast pacing, and with the arrival of various legal case management software, lawyers are not far behind.
+Even lawyers and law firms, who follow the traditional approach of pen and paper are in some ways dependent on technology for their communication and research purposes.

 As per the ABA Techreport 2019, lawyers and law firms need to spend efforts on developing their online presence, shift to cloud computing, and automate some of their bookkeeping processes if they want to survive in the years to come.

 This is the time for every lawyer to upgrade and that’s where this post gets down.
-As lawyers deal with sensitive data daily, cybersecurity remains a major deciding factor for every up-gradation plan.
-Here, we will discuss the importance of cybersecurity for both tech-savvy and traditional lawyers, along with giving a few tips to help you work online securely.
+Dealing with sensitive data daily, cybersecurity for modern day lawyers remains a major deciding factor for every up-gradation plan.
+Here, we will discuss the importance of cybersecurity for both modern tech-savvy and traditional lawyers, along with giving a few tips to help you work online securely.

 The importance of a strong password:

 Honestly speaking, the human brain is not wired to remember the passwords deemed as “strong” by the system.
 This means, potentially every password is hackable and can be used to access sensitive information.
 Even the big password that you use contains five capital letters, two special characters, and three random numbers (just saying!!!).
 The risk is even higher when it comes to lawyers who use 2-3 passwords across every site and device that they use.

 So, what can you do?
 This is where this topic on cybersecurity for lawyers can help!!!

 The best way for you to use password managers is to generate totally random strong passwords and allow the program to remember them for your next use.
 One more way to go about it is activating multi-factor authentication.
 It is like receiving an OTP on your mobile every time you try to send money from your banking app.
 Multi-factor authentication ensures that even if someone guesses your password, the ultimate power to allow them access lies with you.